webplatform/docs/javascript/index.md

 }}
 {{Summary_Section|JavaScript is the scripting language of the Web, enabling us to implement all kinds of powerful dynamic features.

 The usage of JavaScript is not limited inside browsers.
-You can use it in server and console environments with [http://nodejs.org Node.js] or [https://developer.mozilla.org/en-US/docs/Rhino Rhino].
+You can use it in server and console environments with [http://nodejs.org Node.js], [https://developer.mozilla.org/en-US/docs/Rhino Rhino], or [https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey SpiderMonkey].

 Note: If you are completely new to web development, you may want to review [http://www.afterhoursprogramming.com/tutorial/JavaScript/Overview/ JavaScript Beginner Tutorials].
 }}